Fire Ball: Design

 Larson makes three different versions of the ride: The Fire Ball, the 22M Giant Loop, and the Giga Loop 100ft.
 Each ride provides a similar ride experience, but are larger than each other in terms of both size and capacity.

 The ride structure is a large steel boxed-track loop attached to a concrete base or portable trailer with supporting outriggers and steel cables.
 In this boxed track is a multiple-piece pivoted end-rim (inertia ring) with wheel dogs attached settled within this boxed track.
 On one section of the rim the train is snugly placed.
 The rim is run through a shock-absorbent tire drive, which drives the train around the loop.

 The ride's train is rocked back and forth at a generous rate, as not to put too much stress on the tire drive.
 It elevates on every pass through the station until it has gained enough momentum to make it completely around the loop, thus riders experiencing hangtime (the feeling of themselves almost falling out of their seats).
 Once a number of consecutive loops are made, it can be shifted to go the other direction.
 It can also be stopped at the top.
 Since the Super Loop-styled rides are tire-driven, even the slightest water build-up on the rim can cause the drive tires to hydroplane on the rim.
 This action keeps the ride from completing its loop and can sometimes make a loud squeal.
 Like many amusement rides, these rides should not be operated during inclement weather such as thunderstorms.

 Operation

-Most, if not all, of the Super Loop-styled rides are manually operated with a toggle handle.
+Most of the Super Loop-styled rides are manually operated with a toggle handle.
 Most of these rides have a dead man's operator chair that detects the absence of an operator.
 This prevents the ride from moving in case the handle is bumped without an operator being sat in the chair.
 Operators of these rides have to be knowledgeable of weight distribution and speed-to-distance ratio.
 The amount of power needed to operate this ride is 240 volts, 250 amps (60 kW).

 These rides have numerous safety features that include: